WgitU/project/README.md

 ### Description

-All of the R scripts used in the report are available in a public repository on GitHub [url blinded].
+All of the R scripts used in the report are available in a public repository on GitHub [https://github.com/WgitU/project].
 The MIT license applies to all code, and no permissions are required to access the code.

 ### Optional Information